magorbalassy/stream-recorder/README.md

 ## Configuration

 Container volumes:
-- `/data` - is the default scrape destionation folder (recordings will end up here).
+- `/data` - is the default scrape destination folder (recordings will end up here).
 Customizable with environement variable `DATA_DIR`
 - `/config` - is the config folder, the SQLite database with recording jobs is kept here, setup with environment variable CONFIG_DIR

 Database:
-The status of the database can be verified by querying the `/check_db` endpoint inside the container, or `/api/check_db` thorugh Nginx (on the host machine).
+The status of the database can be verified by querying the `/check_db` endpoint inside the container, or `/api/check_db` through Nginx (on the host machine).

 Old jobs:
-- will not be scheduled duriong load
+- will not be scheduled during load
 - must be deleted manually, no automatic removal so that URLs can be reused from the UI.

 **Mount the required volumes into the container.**